 Dendritic cell targeting is very important for the efficacy of antigen-specific immune therapies (therapeutic vaccines).
 State of art dendritic cell-based immunizations target the antigen into cultured dendritic cells.
 To improve such logistically cumbersome ex-vivo approaches we have developed DermaPrep, the world's first dendritic cell-targeting administration device.

-Unlike ex-vivo technology, our immune therapy products can be manufactured in sizeable batches and administered topically with DermaPrep.
-One immunization procedure only takes 20 minutes, and after three hours the patient can remove the patch.
+Unlike ex vivo technology, our immune therapy products can be manufactured in sizeable batches and administered topically with DermaPrep.
+One immunization procedure only takes 20 minutes and after three hours the patient can removes the patch.

-DermaPrep uses a simple skin preparation method that interrupts the stratum corneum, which facilitates the epidermal penetration of our nanomedicine applied on the skin's surface underneath our unique patch.
+DermaPrep uses a simple skin preparation method that interrupts the stratum corneum, facilitating the epidermal penetration of our nanomedicine applied on the skin's surface, underneath our unique patch.

-The Langerhans cells, which are located in the skin under our patch, then look for pathogens.
-Up to 800,000 of these cells have the chance to capture our "pathogen-like" nanomedicine and deliver it to the local lymph node(s).
+The Langerhans cells, located in the skin under our patch, then look for pathogens and 800,000 of them has the chance to capture our "pathogen-like" nanomedicine and deliver it to the local lymph node(s).

-Once in the lymph node, these Langerhans cells mature to antigen-presenting dendritic cells.
-These cells secrete cytokines to induce Th1-polarized antigen-specific precursor/memory T cells that further differentiate into effector and killer cells.
+In the lymph node these Langerhans cells mature to antigen-presenting dendritic cells.
+These cells in turn secrete cytokines to induce Th1-polarized antigen-specific precursor/memory T cells that further differentiate into effector and killer cells.